markramach/spring-boot-starter-dns-txt/README.md

 ## spring-boot-starter-dns-txt

 Running highly available micro-services requires a multi-location approach.
-That can consist of multiple public cloud regions, private clouds, or private data centers.
+Many modern applications and services consist of deployments in multiple public cloud regions, private clouds, as well as private data centers.
 Whatever the locations are, we need a consistent, reliable way for our services to discover where they are located and configure themselves accordingly.

 As part of an initiative to build globally connected Kubernetes clusters at CenturyLink, we have a need to distribute our container workloads across multiple locations.
 Initially we used location labels on our nodes to target deployments using node selectors.
-However, this means you have to create a deployment per service per location.
+However, this means a deployment per service per location is required.
 This strategy not only creates more maintenance work, it also lacks the ability to redistribute our workloads in the event of a total failure at a location.

-If we could to totally ignore the location and use anti-affinity policies to schedule our workloads, we could use a single deployment for our service.
+If we could totally ignore the location and use anti-affinity policies to schedule our workloads, we could use a single deployment for our service.
 The problem is our services need to have some detail about where they are located.
 The services need to know what location specific services they should interact with.

 In researching the problem, I found strategies of using sidecar containers injected with the Kubernetes node identifier to perform a lookup against the Kubernetes api for discovery.
-This seemed more complex than it needed to be, and the thought of managing security for all the namespaces was going to require additional management or automation.
+This seemed more complex than it needed to be, and the thought of managing security for all the namespaces was going to require additional manual management or automation.

 We could leverage tools like etcd and consul for this environment level discovery.
 However, this would require a large number of additional processes running across our cluster.
 And in the case of a multi-tenant cluster, each team or namespace may need these processes configured.
 We could also use a multi-tenant etcd or consul instance, but yet again, this would require some sort of management and automation of the tools.

 Another possible solution was the use of our cluster DNS services.
 When constructing our clusters, we created custom DNS controllers and deployments at each individual location, configuring the kubelet on each node to resolve using the location specific DNS pods.
 With this functionality already available to us already, we simply needed a way for teams to define DNS records at these specific locations.

-We ended up making a very simple change to our existing DNS controller to allow cluster users to defined Custom Resource Definitions (CRD) to define DNS TXT records.
+We ended up making a very simple change to our existing DNS controller to allow cluster users to define Custom Resource Definitions (CRD) containing DNS TXT record configurations.
 The CRD allows the user to specify a location, and 1 or more key/values that should be made available via DNS query.
 For example:

 ```
 apiVersion: cd.ctl.io/v1